maycwu/maycwu/README.md

 ## I'm a Full Stack Software Engineer

 - 🌱 I’m currently learning data structures and algorithms
-- 🥅 2022 Goals: Learn more about web development & code cool projects!
+- 🥅 2022 Goals: Learn more about web development & code fun projects!
 - ⚡ Fun fact: I love to draw, snowboard, exercise and hike!

 ## 💻 Languages and Tools